willianathompson/configure-ad/README.md

 </p>
 <p>

-Add a new forest and specify the domain name (e.g., mydomain.com).
+Add a new forest and specify the domain name `mydomain.com`.
 </p>
 <p>